Aarhus Universitets segl

 Position: Postdoc

+I am currently a Marie Curie Postdoctoral Fellow at the Center for Electromicrobiology in Aarhus University, where I investigate electron transfer and physiology in cable bacteria.
 I completed my PhD in 2019 from the Sri Sathya Sai Institute of Higher Learning in India, followed by a postdoctoral stint at the Indian Institute of Technology at New Delhi.
-My research was on the fundamental and applied aspects of electroactive bacteria.
-I specialized in using bioelectrochemical systems for studying electron transfer mechanisms for applications like wastewater treatment, biosensing and resource recovery.
-My interest in cable bacteria lead me to the Center for Electromicrobiology in Aarhus University, where I will be studying their physiology.
+I worked on understanding the fundamentals of extracellular electron transfer in microbial communities for developing applications like biosensing and heavy metal recovery.
+My interest in electromicrobiology eventually lead me to work with cable bacteria.

 Lasse Hyldgaard Klausen